hiepxuan2008/competitive-programming/README.md

 Reference Solutions for Competitive Programming on Codeforces, SPOJ, UVA, Hackerrank, Hackerearth,…

 ### My source code is very clean & easy to understand:
-- Clean code: name of variables, functions very easy to understand.
+- Clean code: name of variables, functions very easy to understand
-- Prove Time Complexity of each solution.
+- Prove Time Complexity of each solutions
-- Comment ideas why that code can solve the problem.
+- Comment ideas why that code can solve the problem
-- Sometime I include both **TLE (brutefoces)** & **ACCEPTED** solutions.
+- Sometime I include both **TLE (brutefoces)** & **ACCEPTED** solutions

 And don't forget to give me a star if you find this repository is useful for you.
 Thank you so much!